 Some family of mine visited from abroad recently, and we wanted somewhere special for a reunion lunch.
-Once I found Oliveto, an Italian restaurant in the gorgeous, new boutique Haddington Hotel, and saw the view from their window (pictured) I knew I was onto a winner.
+Once I found Oliveto, an Italian restaurant in the gorgeous, new boutique Haddington House Hotel, and saw the view from their window (pictured) I knew I was onto a winner.
 It helped that their menu looked delicious and reviews were glowing.

 Service was prompt despite full tables all around.
 A mixture of adults and kids, we ordered a wide variety and sampled from each others’ plates, tasting everything from antipasto boards, to Gorgonzola salads, to porkbelly.
 I personally went for pappardelle with slow-braised venison ragù, which contained the best al dente pasta I have eaten in Ireland.
 Like all good Italian restaurants, the ingredients were never too fussy – it was all about simple, complimentary flavours cooked to perfection.
 Oliveto is famed for its pizza (you can also get them to go) and they are gigantic, tasty, thin-crust affairs that you’ll wish you could finish but won’t!